Humbly Homemade

 Overhead view of four Small Batch Chocolate Cupcakes.

-If you are looking for a large batch of cupcakes, try strawberry crunch cupcakes and Black Forest cupcakes!
+If you are looking for a larger batch of cupcakes, try strawberry crunch cupcakes and Black Forest cupcakes!

 Flour, sugar and cocoa powder in a glass bowl.